The Bible Answer to Avoid Teacher Burnout: How to teach with energy & passion all year long

 Update: If you’re reading this mid 2020, you’ve taught through a pandemic.
 You’ve likely stretched yourself to your limit and may feel like you’ve barely made it to this point.
 But it was a crisis – temporary.
 So we did what we had to.

-Now, however, we're contemplating the months ahead and how to navigate them in a sustainable way.
-Our students are going to need us for the long haul, and we cannot afford to burn out.
-My prayer is that this article will encourage your heart and guide you towards the rest that God has prepared for you
+Now, however, we’re contemplating the months ahead and how to navigate them in a sustainable way.
+Our students are going to need us for the long haul, and we cannot afford teacher burn out.
+My prayer is that this article will encourage your heart and guide you towards the rest that God has prepared for you.

 No one crams so much into each day as teachers do – there’s lesson plans, grading, dealing with discipline issues, meetings, and – oh yes, actually teaching.